xXDOPERXx/mcp-server-airbnb/README.md

 ### Installing on Claude Desktop
+Before starting make sure [Node.js](https://nodejs.org/) is installed on your desktop for `npx` to work.
 1. Go to: Settings > Developer > Edit Config

 2. Add the following to your `claude_desktop_config.json`: